liamhays/flipwire/README.md

 model in a new issue and I'll add it to the list above.

 # Troubleshooting
+First of all, be aware of a few caveats:

+- Uploading is slow.
+I'm working on this but there isn't much documentation and the Flipper RPC system is not simple.
+- Bluetooth is flaky.
+Expect disconnects and errors at strange times that are fixed only by rebooting the Flipper, power cycling the Bluetooth adapter, or both.

 Some common problems include Flipwire not finding the Flipper or returning an error.
 Make sure the Flipper is already paired to your computer.

-Note that on Linux, you might need to use `bluetoothctl` instead of your desktop environment's Bluetooth tool.
+On Linux, you might need to use `bluetoothctl` instead of your desktop environment's Bluetooth tool.
 For example, the KDE Bluetooth tool refuses to pair to the Flipper.

+Troubleshooting steps:

 - Turn Bluetooth on the Flipper off and on again.
 - Turn Bluetooth on your computer off and on again.
+- Reboot the Flipper.
 - Unpair the Flipper from your computer and pair it again.
 - Unpair all devices from the Flipper (`Settings->Bluetooth->Forget All Paired Devices`) and pair it to your computer again.